semaphoreci/docs/docs/essentials/deployment-targets.md

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/workflow-editor.png" alt="Configuring Deployment Targets with Workflow Editor">

-If your organization has access to the feature, you should see the **Deployment target** section where you can select one of the options from a dropdown:
+If your organization has access to the feature, you should see the **Deployment target** section, where you can select from the following options from a dropdown menu:

 - **No target** means the promotion does not use Deployment Targets.
 Regular promotions are available to anyone with access to the project and you can start them from any workflow.
 Promotions will not use Deployment Target credentials.
 - **Target: _target name_**.
-Choosing that option binds that target to the promotion.
-From now on, Deployment Target will secure the promotion by forbidding unauthorized use and providing credentials to the promoted pipeline.
+Choosing this option binds a target to a promotion.
+From now on, the Deployment Target will secure the promotion by forbidding unauthorized use and providing credentials to the promoted pipeline.

-### Configuring Deployment Targets directly in the `.yml` files
+### Configuring Deployment Targets directly in `.yml` files

-Under the hood, binding promotion to a deployment target is described by `deployment_target` attribute of a promotion object in the YAML configuration.
-This attribute is optional: **no value** is equivalent to _No target_ option described above.
-Otherwise, you should put the **name of the deployment target**:
+Under the hood, binding promotion to a deployment target is described by the `deployment_target` attribute of a promotion object in the YAML configuration.
+This attribute is optional: **no value** is equivalent to the _No target_ option described above.
+Otherwise, you should enter the **name of the deployment target**, like in the example below:

 ``` yaml
 # .semaphore/semaphore.yml